drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 Before committing to a new implementation we should think hard about why existing solutions don't work for us.

-* Is it tha lack of documentation?
-Are we going to make an effort for properly documenting our code or we'll leave that for the next poor programmer who will have to perform corrective maintenance?
-* Is it the lack of testing?
-Are we going to

 * In-house implementations regarded as more controlled
-* In-house implementations regarded as quicker to develop
 * In-house implementations regarded as cheaper (licensing)
 * In-house implementations regarded as better (overhead, lack of documentation, lack of tests, battle tested)
 * In-house implementations regarded as more secure (security through obscurity)